Tiny but Mighty: Small Entryway Ideas You Can Squeeze into Any Home

 I don’t know about you, but I harbor some serious mudroom envy.
 I look at photos of large homes with huge, dedicated mudrooms, and I dream how much more organized and happy my life would be if I had a way to tame the clutter at my front door.
 Oh, those neat rows of coat hooks!
 The built-in benches with tidy shoe storage below!

 My reality is much different, however.
-I live in a very small Seattle home, and not only is my entryway area small, but it isn't really its own area.
-The sad truth is that my front door basically opens into my living room, which doesn't give the best welcome.
+I live in a very small Seattle home and, not only is my entryway area small, but it isn’t really its own area.
+The sad truth is that my front door basically opens into my living room, which doesn’t give the best welcome.
 Luckily, I have a small coat closet.
-But it's just not a lot to work with, folks!
+But it’s just not a lot to work with, folks!

 What can I do with a small entryway?

-When working with a tiny space, you'll have to get creative with the accessories you incorporate.
+When working with a tiny space, you’ll have to get creative with the accessories you incorporate.
 Not all the functionality of a large mudroom or foyer will be built in, as it might be in a larger home.
 Luckily, the essentials are easy to add.
 If your entryway is narrow then go with a more modern style to make the space seem clean and organized.
 My style inspiration for decorating entryways comes from hours upon hours of online browsing on Houzz and Pinterest searching for ideas.
-Here are some of my decorating and design ideas.
+Here are some of my decorating and design ideas:

 Wall décor isn’t always an option.
 For some entryways, the wall is covered in cabinetry.
 If you go with the minimal look of a bench and wall hooks, then you’ll have space for a wall mirror.
 Go with a smaller mirror you can hang easily above a small console table.
 This will give you the opportunity to check your appearance one last time before you leave the house.

-Somewhere to sit
+Somewhere to Sit

-There is so much inspiration online for entryway bench ideas.
-However, if you are lacking square footage you may want to go with a small chair next to a console table.
-The table will be responsible for holding the key bowl, mail, or other decorative items.
-You can install a hard top bench for the kids to sit on, or if you live in a warmer climate and don't have to worry about wet jackets, then go with a cushion-topped bench.
+You can install a narrow bench with built-in storage for the kids to sit on, or if you live in a warmer climate and don’t have to worry about wet jackets, then go with a cushion-topped bench.
 The bench will give you space to take off that wet jacket and those muddy boots and add style to your entryway.
 You can even take time to read the mail there.

 Place your wall hooks above or to the side of your entryway seating.
 The only hooks that should be placed above the slim console table are key hooks.
 Hooks are great for holding jackets, reusable grocery bags, and other items.